Q1: Is LASIK safe?

-The clinic will perform multiple diagnostic scans on your eye to determine your suitability for LASIK surgery.
+The clinic will perform multiple diagnostic scans on your eyes to determine your suitability for LASIK surgery.
 These scans are painless and do not involve any contact with your eye.
-The scans aim to:
+The scans aim to determine:

 - the shape and thickness of your cornea

 - pupil size